fraunhoferhhi/ai4mobile-industrial/README.md

 We provide 2 datasets: [iV2V](#iv2v) (industrial Vehicle-to-Vehicle) and [iV2I+](#iv2i) (industrial Vehicular-to-Infrastructure + sensor).
 Both datasets provide information from several sources in different granularity.
 For ease of use, parquet files containing direct translations of the raw data are provided in respective sources folders.

 In the following, an overview of the data is provided.
-For a detailed description of the measurement campaigns please refer to the paper
-(_Preprint to be published soon_).
+For a detailed description of the measurement campaigns, please refer to the [paper](https://arxiv.org/abs/2301.03364).

 ## Requirements